Dissociation and Propagation for Approximate Lifted Inference with Standard Relational Database Management Systems: Multi-query Optimizations

 \subsection{Opt.~3: Deterministic semi-join reduction}

 The most expensive operations in probabilistic query plans are the group-bys for the probabilistic project operations.
 These are often applied early in the plans to tuples which are later pruned and do not contribute to the final query result.
-The idea of the third optimization is to first apply a \emph{full semi-join reduction on the input relations} before starting the probabilistic plan evaluation from these \emph{reduced input relations}. \Autoref{alg:opt3Algorithm} gives the pseudocode of this reduction.
-As it operates on the actual representation of the probabilistic tables, we explicitly write the probabilistic attributes of the input tables in our formalism in contrast to the rest of this paper: $\projdd{\vec x_i, p_i}$ stands for the deterministic project with duplicate elimination on the variables of a relation $R_i$ including its probabilistic attribute $p_i$, and $\joind{}{\ldots}$ for the natural join operator.
-The schema of the big view is thus: $BV(\Var(q), p_1, \ldots, p_m)$. \Autoref{Fig_ExampleSeminJoinReducation} shows this reduction applied to our running example.
+Our third optimization is to first apply a \emph{full semi-join reduction on the input relations} before starting the probabilistic evaluation from these \emph{reduced input relations}.

+We like to draw here an important connection to \cite{DBLP:conf/icde/OlteanuHK09}, which introduces the idea of ``lazy plans'' and shows orders of magnitude performance improvements for safe plans by computing confidences not after each join and projection, but rather at the very end of the plan.
+We note that our semi-join reduction \emph{serves the same purpose} with similar performance improvements and also apply for safe queries.
+The advantage of semi-join reductions, however, is that we do not require any modifications to the query engine.